Heat emitting damage in skin: a thermal pathway for mechanical algesia: Results

-\\Such a wide range for $\phi$ does not come as a surprise.
+In this expression, $c$ is the heat capacity of porcine skin, $\sim3.2\,$kJ\,K\textsuperscript{-1}\,kg\textsuperscript{-1} \cite{skin_speheat, skin_speheat2}, $S$ the surface of the sample available to the camera, $x$ and $y$ are the 2D-coordinates of the infrared frames (i.e.,\,see Fig.\,\ref{fig:result}), and $\mathrm{d}s=\mathrm{d}x\times\mathrm{d}y$ is the elementary surface unit (i.e., the surface of one infrared pixel, in this case).
+We assessed, with a simple scale, the volumetric mass $\rho$ of samples of various measured volumes to be $1150\pm50$\,kg\,m\textsuperscript{-3}.\\ The time evolutions of both the mechanical work $W(t)$ provided to the teared samples (which is defined the same way as $W_\text{tot}$, but for an ongoing rupture) and of the thermal energy $U(t)$ are shown in Fig.\,\ref{fig:ener}, for the same experiment (V) whose results are displayed in Figs.\,\ref{fig:result} and\,\ref{fig:force_disp}.
+They are also shown for the other skin specimens in appendix\,\ref{app:all}.
+The mean thermal efficiency $\phi$, for the complete rupture, can then be computed at the end of the experiment, when all of $W_\text{tot}$ as been dissipated.
+It is defined as the final $U/W_\text{tot}$ ratio and ranges between $5$\% to up to $50$\% depending on the skin sample. \\Such a wide range for $\phi$ does not come as a surprise.
 In addition to the likely complexity in the rupture of skin, and to the intrinsic diversity in this biological material, the total dissipated energy and the thermal energy were only broadly estimated.
-Indeed, our definition of $W_\text{tot}$ (i.e.,\,Eq.\,(\ref{eq:work})) is not fully intrinsic to the studied material and may depends on the loading geometry and sample size.
-Note that such dependency with the sample size does not however display in table\,\ref{table:summary}, where $l_0$ and $G$ are not particularly correlated.
+Indeed, our definition of $W_\text{tot}$ (i.e.,\,Eq.\,(\ref{eq:work})) is not fully intrinsic to the studied material and may depend on the loading geometry and sample size.
+Note that such dependency with the sample size does not however display in table\,\ref{table:summary}, where $l_0$ and $G$ do not appear to be particularly correlated.
 Likely, it translates that size effects are small compared to our samples' variability in strength.
 There are also several hypothesis presupposed by Eq.\,(\ref{eq:U}) in the computation of $U$, and not all of them may be conservatively respected.
 First, it is supposed that all of the thermal energy is available to the infrared camera.
-In this regard, we made sure to compute $U$ only as long as the heat conduction through the skin did not obviously transfer this energy out of the camera frame (as the full length of the stretched sample is not monitored by the camera which is rather framed around the crack tip).
+In this regard, we made sure to compute $U$ only as long as the heat conduction through the skin did not obviously transfer this energy out of the camera frame (as the full length of the stretched sample is not monitored by the camera which is only framed around the crack tip).
 We also verified that the energy exchange with the air surrounding the sample was slow enough to be neglected over the time of observation.
 The typical time constant for such an air-skin exchange was indeed measured (see appendix\,\ref{app:air}) to be about $6$\,minutes when the fracture of a skin sample typically took a few seconds.
 Likely, the strongest hypothesis behind Eq.\,(\ref{eq:U}) is that the temperature profile, that is only measured at the surface of the epidermis, holds on the full sample's thickness $h$.
 In practice, skin is a layered (heterogeneous) material, and significant temperature differences may hold between the epidermis, dermis and hypodermis.
-Additionally, one can observe likely thin fiber bundles around the progressing crack (e.g., see Fig.\,\ref{fig:result}), indicating that the assumption that $h$ is a homogeneous thickness is no doubt limited.
-Finally, as the rupture progresses, the portions of the skin samples lying behind the crack tip gain some freedom in moving outside of the focal plane of the infrared camera, so that the temperature measurement may there be less accurate.\\ Overall, $\phi$ should not be interpreted beyond its order of magnitude.
-Despite the listed limitations, we however compute, in the next section, the thermal efficiency $\phi$ with a different method and obtain similar results (in order of magnitude) to what we have here reported.
+Additionally, in Fig.\,\ref{fig:result}, one can observe likely thin fiber bundles around the progressing crack, indicating that the assumption that $h$ is a homogeneous thickness is no doubt limited.
+Finally, as the rupture progresses, the portions of the skin sample lying behind the crack tip gain some freedom in moving outside of the focal plane of the infrared camera, so that the temperature measurement may there be less accurate.\\ Overall, $\phi$ should not be interpreted beyond its order of magnitude.
+Yet, and despite the listed limitations, we compute, in the next section, the thermal efficiency $\phi$ with a different method and obtain similar results (in order of magnitude) to what we have here reported.